Becoming a Homeowner

 How Do I Earn Sweat Equity Hours?

-- Help build a Garland Habitat home on a scheduled build day.
+- Help build a Habitat Greater Garland home on a scheduled build day.

 - Act as an Ambassador for our program and attend community outreach events.

-All sweat equity must be properly recorded and submitted to the Family Support Committee.
+All sweat equity must be properly recorded and submitted to the Volunteer Coordinator or Compliance Specialist on a monthly basis.